COMP122/comp122-f22/administrative/syllabus.md

   1. This class requires you to use numerous tools and online resources.

 ## Course Description (from the Catalog):
-Grade of C or better in COMP 110/L; Grade of C or better in MATH 103, 104, 105, 150A or 255A, or a passing score on the Math Placement Test (MPT) that satisfies prerequisites for MATH 150A or 255A; Lower Division writing requirement.
+Grade of C or better   COMP 110/L; Grade of C or better in MATH 103, 104, 105, 150A or 255A, or a passing score on the Math Placement Test (MPT) that satisfies prerequisites for MATH 150A or 255A; Lower Division writing requirement.

 Introduction to computer architecture, assembly language programming, system software and computer applications.
 Number systems and data representation.
 Internal organization of a computer.
 Primitive instructions and operations.
 Assembly language.